 • Dispose of expired or unused insulin properly.
 Expired or unused insulin should be disposed of properly.
 Do not flush it down the toilet or throw it in the trash.

-By following these tips, you can help prevent spilled insulin on your skin and keep yourself safe.
+These tips can help prevent spilled insulin on your skin and keep yourself safe.

 Conclusion

 Additionally, if you spill insulin on your clothes, wash them immediately in cold water.
-If you spill insulin on a surface, wipe it up with a damp cloth.
+If you spill insulin on a surface, wipe it with a damp cloth.
 And do not flush spilled insulin down the toilet.

 Sources